 Through the Innovation Fund, United Way of Greater New Bedford is seeking proposals that experiment, pilot, or test new ideas and approaches that can lead to breakthroughs in United Way of Greater New Bedford’s target areas of Health, Education, and Financial Stability.

-The Innovation Fund RFP will open in the Fall of 2017.
-Organizations can apply for up to $100,000 for up to 3 years of funding.
+The Innovation Fund RFP opened in the Fall of 2017.
+Organizations can applied for up to $100,000 for up to 3 years of funding.

 United Way of Greater New Bedford is particularly interested in projects that: